 To avoid potential inconvenience on the train, we recommend that you send your luggage ahead to your next Japan destinations whilst travelling in Japan.
 Please see the section “Baggage Delivery Service” below.

 If your bag won’t go onto the small overhead luggage racks, the best solution is to stand with it, and try to take up no more space than you need.
 People are very understanding, and your journey won’t be too long!

 Limited Express trains:

-Some have dedicated luggage space, usually because they are airport services, or because the train carriages were used as such in the past.
+Some have dedicated luggage space, usually because they are or were airport services.
 Examples: Narita Express Haruka (Kyoto/Osaka to Kansai airport) Nikko/Kinugawa (JR East/Tobu Railway, Shinjuku to Nikko/Kinugawa) Hokuto/Super Hokuto (JR Hokkaido, Hakodate to Sapporo) Snow Rabbit (Nagano Electric Railway) On other Limited Express services, the options are the same as the Bullet train

 - on the overhead racks (but they won’t take much in terms of weight or size)

 - in the legroom in front of you or in your footspace.